-1 under Section 30.1 of the Pharmacy Practice Act.
+1 disclosed under Section 7-603.5 of the Illinois Vehicle 2 Code.

-- (ff) Information that is exempted from disclosure under the Revised Uniform Unclaimed Property Act. - (gg) Information that is prohibited from being disclosed under Section 7-603.5 of the Illinois Vehicle Code. - (hh) Records that are exempt from disclosure under Section 1A-16.7 of the Election Code. - (ii) Information which is exempted from disclosure under Section 2505-800 of the Department of Revenue Law of the Civil Administrative Code of Illinois. - (jj) Information and reports that are required to be submitted to the Department of Labor by registering day and temporary labor service agencies but are exempt from disclosure under subsection (a-1) of Section 45 of the Day and Temporary Labor Services Act. - (kk) Information prohibited from disclosure under the Seizure and Forfeiture Reporting Act. - (11) Information the disclosure of which is restricted and exempted under Section 5-30.8 of the Illinois Public Aid Code. - (mm) (11) Records that are exempt from disclosure under Section 4.2 of the Crime Victims Compensation Act. - (nn) (11) Information that is exempt from disclosure under Section 70 of the Higher Education Student Assistance Act.
+- (hh) Records that are exempt from disclosure under Section 1A-16.7 of the Election Code. - (ii) Information which is exempted from disclosure under Section 2505-800 of the Department of Revenue Law of the Civil Administrative Code of Illinois. - (jj) Information and reports that are required to be submitted to the Department of Labor by registering day and temporary labor service agencies but are exempt from disclosure under subsection (a-1) of Section 45 of the Day and Temporary Labor Services Act. - (kk) Information prohibited from disclosure under the Seizure and Forfeiture Reporting Act. - (11) Information the disclosure of which is restricted and exempted under Section 5-30.8 of the Illinois Public Aid Code. - (mm) Records that are exempt from disclosure under Section 4.2 of the Crime Victims Compensation Act. - (nn) Information that is exempt from disclosure under Section 70 of the Higher Education Student Assistance Act. - (oo) Communications, notes, records, and reports arising out of a peer support counseling session prohibited from disclosure under the First Responders Suicide Prevention Act. - (pp) Names and all identifying information relating to